nodejs/node/doc/api/cli.md

 Emit pending deprecation warnings.

-**Note:** Pending deprecations are generally identical to a runtime deprecation with the notable exception that they are turned *off* by default and will not be emitted unless either the `--pending-deprecation` command line flag, or the `NODE_PENDING_DEPRECATION=1` environment variable, is set.
+*Note*: Pending deprecations are generally identical to a runtime deprecation with the notable exception that they are turned *off* by default and will not be emitted unless either the `--pending-deprecation` command line flag, or the `NODE_PENDING_DEPRECATION=1` environment variable, is set.
 Pending deprecations